4 ANU Grand Challenge PhD Scholarships in Computer Science: Our Health in Our Hands

 These future technologies by OHIOH target diabetes and Multiple Sclerosis (MS) through wearable technologies, portable devices, and their machine learning (ML)-based data analytics will mean patients receiving earlier diagnoses, enhanced disease management, and precision therapy regardless of their geographical location or social circumstances.
 They hold the potential for early detection and regular monitoring of diseases in a scalable, patient-friendly manner.

-Up to four PhD scholarships are available for December 2018-January 2019 start to contribute to software engineering and databases related to machine learning (ML) and cybersecurity as keys to unlock big multi-modal time-series data.
+Up to four PhD scholarships are available for June-December 2019 start to contribute to software engineering and databases related to machine learning (ML) and cybersecurity as keys to unlock big multi-modal time-series data.

 The following topics for PhD research plans are called for:

 Topic 1: testing the hypothesis that multimodal time-series data can reveal early indicators of disease, details to differentiate disease subtypes, information on disease progression, and hidden knowledge about prognosis